LenkaSilna/coding-test/README.md

 ## Test project for Brilo
-Prepare frontend stack and build on this simple design of webpage.
+Frontend stack of this simple design of webpage.

 ## Design
 ![image info](./img/uqv1i01.jpeg)